GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 The changes lowered Mercado Libre's consecutive long tasks **from two seconds to one second**:

 <figure>
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/17At96aKcPrvNTWgb3FU.png", alt="Main thread view of Mercado Libre's product detail pages after first round of optimizations.", width="800", height="315", class="w-screenshot" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/17At96aKcPrvNTWgb3FU.png", alt="Main thread view of Mercado Libre's product detail pages after first round of optimizations.", width="800", height="315" %}
    <figcaption>
       In the top waterfall of WPT there’s a long red bar (in the <b>Page is Interactive</b> row) between seconds 3 and 5.
 In the bottom waterfall, the bar has been broken into smaller pieces, occupying the main thread for shorter periods of time.
   </figcaption>